-In recent years, Canadian Indigenous leaders have worked towards selfdetermination through sport, in particular through the North American Indigenous Games and the World Indigenous Games.
+In recent years, Canadian Indigenous leaders have worked towards self-determination through sport, in particular through the North American Indigenous Games and the World Indigenous Games.
 Recently, a greater level of resources has been dedicated to increase the percentage of Indigenous children who become physically literate, to create pathways for Indigenous athletes into high performance sport, and to increase the rate of physical activity in this population.

 There is debate over government responsibility for financially supporting the delivery of sport programs both on-Reserve and off.
 Jurisdictional issues are different for this population than any other Canadian population.
 For all other populations, recreation, physical activity and sport promotion are provincial and municipal responsibilities.
 For on-Reserve Indigenous populations, all activities fall under federal jurisdiction and for off-Reserve residents, jurisdictional responsibilities are very complex.
-This often means a lack of sports and recreation in on-Reserve settings and a debate over funding responsibility for urban Indigenous peoples' centres.
-In addition, policies from different ministries may conflict and undermine each other or at the very least, do not benefit from horizontal cooperation on issues that cross a variety of departmental mandates.

-Access to appropriate government funding, and the colonial legacy of government control over Indigenous peoples living on-Reserve often result in intermittent community recreation programs with inconsistent staffing; low levels of volunteerism; declining parental commitment; reliance on the local Band government to fund, organize, and staff community sports and recreation programs; and programs that do not necessarily address the needs of each specific community.
+This often means a lack of sports and recreation in on-Reserve settings and a debate over funding responsibility for urban Indigenous peoples' centres.81,87 In addition, policies from different ministries may conflict and undermine each other or at the very least, do not benefit from horizontal cooperation on issues that cross a variety of departmental mandates.81,87 intermittent community recreation programs with inconsistent staffing; low levels of volunteerism; declining parental commitment; reliance on the local Band government to fund, organize, and staff community sports and recreation programs; and programs that do not necessarily address the needs of each specific community.